basics-lab/qsft/README.md

 <p align="center">
 <img src="figs/complexity-vs-n-runtime-1.png" width="300">
 </p>

-As we can see, the runtime of LASSO is sub-exponential in $n$.
+As we can see, the runtime of LASSO is sub-exponential in $n$ .

 #### SNR vs NMSE
 As the amount of noise in the signal/function increases, sucessful recover becomes more difficult.
 To examine this